Eugene R. Brady: 1960s & the Vietnam War

-Assigned to Marine Corps Air Station Quantico in November 1963, he served as assistant station operations officer, Commanding Officer of H&HS Battalion, and Executive Officer and Commanding Officer of Stations Operations and Engineering Squadron Quantico (SOES Quantico) until September 1966.
-He attended George Washington University in Washington, D.C. until his graduation in May 1967.
+Assigned to Marine Corps Air Station Quantico in November 1963, he served as assistant station operations officer, commanding officer of H&HS Battalion, and executive officer and commanding officer of Stations Operations and Engineering Squadron Quantico (SOES Quantico) until September 1966.
+He attended George Washington University in Washington, D.C., until his graduation in May 1967.

-Following four months of refresher training at MCAS El Toro with VMA-214, he was assigned ultimately as Commanding Officer of MABS-33 from December 1967 through July 1968.
+Following four months of refresher training at MCAS El Toro with VMA-214, he was assigned ultimately as commanding officer of MABS-33 from December 1967 through July 1968.
 In July he reported to Marine Helicopter Training Group 30 (MHTG-30) at MCAS Tustin for Helicopter Transition Training.
 He arrived in South Vietnam in October 1968 serving as the operations officer for Marine Aircraft Group 16 at Marble Mountain Airfield.
-From January to August 1969 he served as the Commanding officer of HMM-364.
-During his time with the squadron he was awarded the Navy Cross, Silver Star and Purple Heart for his action flying in combat.
+From January to August 1969 he served as the commanding officer of HMM-364.
+During his time with the squadron, he was awarded the Navy Cross, Silver Star and Purple Heart for his action flying in combat.

 1970s and later career

-In October 1969, LtCol Brady was assigned to Headquarters Marine Corps at the Pentagon and stayed in this role until July 1971.
+In October 1969, Brady was assigned to Headquarters Marine Corps at the Pentagon and stayed in this role until July 1971.
 He was selected to attend the Army War College at Carlisle Barracks, Pennsylvania, graduating in June 1972.
-This was followed by short stint at Shippensburg State College, Pennsylvania, where he earned his Master's Degree in August 1972.
-Newly promoted to Colonel, his next assignment was as the Commanding Officer of Marine Corps Air Station Tustin, California, from August 1972 to July 1974.
+This was followed by short stint at Shippensburg State College, Pennsylvania, where he earned his master's degree in August 1972.
+Newly promoted to colonel, his next assignment was as the commanding officer of Marine Corps Air Station Tustin, California, from August 1972 to July 1974.
 This was followed by another command tour with Marine Aircraft Group 16 which began at MCAS Tustin and later moved to Marine Corps Air Facility Camp Pendleton from July 1974 to June 1975.
-Following back to back successful command tours he served as the Chief of Staff for Marine Corps Base Camp Smedley D. Butler in Okinawa, from July 1975 to December 1977.
-In January 1978 he began serving as the Special Assistant to the Commander of U.S. Naval Forces Korea in South Korea and to the commandant of the Republic of Korea Marine Corps.
-His final assignment was as Inspector with the Commander, Marine Corps Air Bases Western Area at MCAS El Toro from January 1980 until his retirement from the Marine Corps on October 1, 1980.
+Following back to back successful command tours he served as the chief of staff for Marine Corps Base Camp Smedley D. Butler in Okinawa, from July 1975 to December 1977.
+In January 1978 he began serving as the special assistant to the commander of U.S. Naval Forces Korea in South Korea and to the commandant of the Republic of Korea Marine Corps.
+His final assignment was as inspector with the commander, Marine Corps Air Bases Western Area at MCAS El Toro from January 1980 until his retirement from the Marine Corps on October 1, 1980.

 Retirement & later life

-Colonel Eugene Brady passed away on June 9, 2011.
+Colonel Eugene Brady died on June 9, 2011.